linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 09 Raising share capital.md

 Last year 1,012 companies across the world raised 196.3bn via rights issues, according to Dealoric, the data provider.
 Three-quarters of this sum was raised in Europe.

-Just over 100 UK companies raised  \$65.2bn in 2009 and 245 continental European companies\$ 82.8bn, says Dealoric.
+Just over 100 UK companies raised  \$65.2bn in 2009 and 245 continental European companies \$82.8bn, says Dealoric.
 This accounts for about two-thirds of all cash calls in the region.

 But few shareholders elsewhere take these rights more seriously than those in the UK, where protections have developed over centuries to stop managers transferring wealth from the owners of companies to new investors.